-During Nursery and Reception, children will be assessed using Development Matters which is based on the teacher's on going observations and assessments in the three prime and four specific areas, some on Tapestry and others in their books and Learning Journeys.
-Each term, every child's developments and achievements are tracked and recorded on the school's tracking system.
+During Nursery and Reception, children will be assessed using Development Matters which is based on the teacher's on going observations and assessments in 7 areas of learning, some on Tapestry and others in their books and Learning Journeys.

+Each half term, every child's developments and achievements are tracked and recorded on the school's tracking system.
 At the end of reception children are assessed in the Early Learning Goals using EYFSP to give each child a standard national level.